wutianze/pynq_car/Pynq-Z2_AD_Car/pynq-guide/collect_guide.md

 - a: turn left
 - d: turn right
 - s: stop
-- t: start to save images until the number of pictures reach the threshold you set before
+- t: start to save images until the number of pictures reach the threshold you set before, you can press it again to stop the save process until next press
 - Esc: stop the whole process
 The pictures and labels are saved in the directory `images`.